Answers to frequently asked questions regarding commencement and graduation.

 Q. If I am graduating with Honors where will I get my Honors Cords?

 You will be notified via email if you are to receive honor cords.
-This email will contain honor cords pick up information including the date and location.

 Criteria for Institutional Honors